 collective crisis of meaning in the Anthropocene.
 It reminds us that

-illumination, both literally and figuratively, must be earned, not assumed.
+enlightenment, both literally and figuratively, must be earned, not assumed.

 Where the early avant-gardes sought to blur the boundaries between art and life,